 While relying on solutions from multiple cloud providers can provide flexibility and speed the pace of innovation, it also introduces complexity and raises serious concerns about security, risk, and cost management.

-To discuss the key challenges of multi-cloud, we invited Vivek Saraswat, an investor at Mayfield and former product leader at Docker, to host our October Mayfield CIO Insights session.
+To discuss the key challenges of multi-cloud, we invited Vivek Saraswat, former product leader at Docker, to host our October Mayfield CIO Insights session.
 He was joined by two special guests from Mayfield portfolio companies: Shannon Williams, co-founder and VP of Sales at Rancher, and Tom Fisher, CTO of MapR Technologies.
 As part of the discussion they answered probing questions from our distinguished panel of CIOs.

 IT Challenges: Past and Present